mhdhaikalll/ITT588-Group-Project/README.md

 ## Instruction

 >[!WARNING]
 >Please don't commit directly onto the main branch.
-Do a push request and make sure it does not have any merge conflict issue
+Do a pull request and make sure it does not have any merge conflict issue

 1. Clone this repository